-Also acts as an antioxidant as well as showing potent anticancer activities by inhibiting cell invasion, reducing cell proliferation, and reducing MMP enzymes.
+Acts as an antioxidant as well as showing potent anticancer activities by inhibiting cell invasion, reducing cell proliferation, and reducing MMP enzymes.

-- It’s a powerful anti-inflammatory.
+- Powerful anti-inflammatory.

-- It helps to neutralize free-radical damage.
+- Neutralizes free-radical damage.

 - Curcumin may increase neurogenesis in the brain by increasing levels of BDNF.

-- Protects against cardiovascular disease
+- Protects against cardiovascular disease.

-- May prevent and treat certain cancers according to clinical trials which have been conducted
+- May prevent and treat certain cancers according to clinical trials which have been conducted.

 Tip: Using black pepper with curcumin can enhance the absorption of curcumin in the body.